uphold/uphold-sdk-android/README.md

 });
 ```

-If you want to commit the transaction on the creation process, call the `createTransaction` method with the second parameter set to `true`.
+If you want to commit the transaction in the creation process, call the `createTransaction` method with the second parameter set to `true`.

 ```java
 card.createTransaction(transactionRequest, true);